zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 * Multiple writer databases and a replica for each
 * Automatic connection switching for the model you're working with
 * Automatic swapping between the writer and replica depending on the HTTP verb and recent writes
-* Rails tasks for creating, dropping, migrating, and interacting with the multiple databases
+* Zoisite tasks for creating, dropping, migrating, and interacting with the multiple databases

 The following features are not (yet) supported: